weavora/mink-extra-context/README.md

     $ php composer.phar update
 ```

-3. Activate mink extra context extension by specifying its class in your ``behat.yml``:
+Step 3.
+Activate mink extra context extension by specifying its class in your ``behat.yml``:

 ```yaml